weitianxin/HyperGCL/README.md

 Other data sets like the attack data are also stored in the relevant folder.

 ## Experiments
-All core code are in the folder src.
+All core code are in the folder "src".
 Please enter the folder first to run the experiments.
 ```
 cd src/
 ```